 vMiss’ random ransomware protection tips

 Now for vMiss’ seemingly paranoid and extreme threat level tips.
 I’ve been staying up to date with the latest miserable ransomware trends for a while now, and have even had the pleasure of having one of my environments ransomware as well.
 You don’t deal with this every day and not come up with a few crazy ideas.
+Don’t forget to look at some of my general ransomware defense tips too!

 Always follow the VMware security guide